shift31/hostbase/README.md

 1. Edit app/config/app.php accordingly.
 2. Edit app/config/database.php with your Couchbase server info (if you're running Couchbase on a separate host).
 3. Edit app/config/elasticsearch.php as needed.
 See https://github.com/shift31/laravel-elasticsearch for details.
-4. If you don't want to use Couchbase (memcache) for sessions/cache, edit app/config/session.php and app/config/cache.php accordingly.
+4. If you don't want to use Couchbase's memcached functionality for sessions/cache, edit app/config/session.php and app/config/cache.php accordingly.

 ## Usage